run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

 ##  Authentication Issues

 ???
 "After a successful login, you are redirected to the same login page"
     For a self-hosted installation, check Linux clock synchronization as described above.
-Use the [Run:ai pre-install script](../runai-setup/cluster-setup/cluster-install.md#system-and-network-requirements) to test this automatically.
+Use the Run:ai preinstall diagnostics tool to validate [System and network requirements](../runai-setup/cluster-setup/cluster-install.md#system-and-network-requirements) and test this automatically.

 ???
 "Single-sign-on issues"
     For single-sign-on issues, see the troubleshooting section in the [single-sign-on](../authentication/authentication-overview.md) configuration documents.